Examples of Cyberbullying

 Screen Name Mirroring

-Screen Name Mirroring: Screen Name Mirroring is a cyberbullying tactic used against a target child by constructing a screen name or user name that is very similar to the target child’s name.
+Screen Name Mirroring: Screen Name Mirroring is a cyberbullying tactic used against a target child by constructing a screen name or user name that is remarkably similar to the target child’s name.
 The name may have additional or removed letters, numbers or combinations of the two to appear the same as the target child’s screen name.
-With Screen Name Mirroring, the cyberbully uses screen names and user names almost identical to the target child’s requiring the respondent of the information to be attentive in differentiating the minor differences.
+With Screen Name Mirroring, the cyberbully uses screen names and usernames almost identical to the target child’s requiring the respondent of the information to be attentive in differentiating the minor differences.

 Sexting: Sexting is the slang term for the use of a cell phone or other Information and Communications Technologies to distribute images or videos of a sexually explicit nature.
 It can also refer to text messages of a sexually charged theme.
 Sexting is both a sexually oriented form of communication and a cyberbullying tactic.
 As a cyberbullying tactic, the cyberbully creates and/or disseminates sexually themed information about the target child that is both highly embarrassing and humiliating.